FahadAbdu3/Qlik-Sense-Reload-Log-Automation/qlik_reload_log_automation.md

 01:00:00 PM, 11:59:59 PM, 4
 ];

+// Defines time intervals (batches) for which reload tasks are monitored and grouped, helping in analysis and reporting based on different periods of the day. //

 //////////////////////// load in reload data ///////////////////////////////////

 SET TimeFormat='h:mm:ss TT';

+/// Loads reload task data from a log file, applying the reload status mapping, and filters out messages not related to task successes or failures. ///
 [Server_System_Scheduler]:
 LOAD
     Timestamp(Timestamp#(replace(left("Timestamp", 19), 'T', ' '), 'YYYYMMDD hhmmss.fff'),'MM-DD-YYYY hh:mm:ss') as [Timestamp],